murkl/arch-os/docs/README.md

 ### 1. Prepare a bootable USB Device

 - Download the latest ISO from **[the release page](https://github.com/murkl/arch-os/releases/latest)** and write it with **[Ventoy](https://www.ventoy.net/en/download.html)** or any ISO writer
-- Or let this download, verify and write it for you, on any Linux machine:
+- Or let the **Imager** download, verify and write it for you, on any Linux machine:

 ```
-curl -Ls bit.ly/arch-os | bash
+curl -Ls bit.ly/arch-os | sudo bash
 ```

-**Note:** _The ISO is kept in `~/Downloads` and reused, so a second run costs no bandwidth. `DEBUG=true` writes no device; the rest is in `curl -Ls bit.ly/arch-os | bash -s -- --help`._
+**Note:** _Both downloads are kept beside the program in `/root/Downloads` and reused, so a second run costs no bandwidth — `DOWNLOAD_DIR=<dir>` puts them somewhere else.
+Anything after `bash -s --` goes to the program itself, so `bash -s -- --debug` is a run that writes nothing._

 ### 2. Set the Firmware up